JakeWharton/guiceymongo-generator-maven-plugin/README.md

 guiceymongo-generator-maven-plugin
 ==================================

-Maven plugin to automatically build your GuiceyData metadata files into their Java source counterparts before the compilation phase.
+Maven plugin to automatically build your GuiceyMongo metadata files into their Java source counterparts before the compilation phase.